for the chicken:

 - Once the cashew nuts have soaked for 45 minutes, drain and tip into the small bowl of a food processor.
 Add the water, and blitz until smooth.
 Add the toasted spice mix and the remaining paste ingredients, and blitz the whole lot to a smooth paste.
 If the mixture needs loosening, add a bit more water.

 - Brown the chicken.
-Heat half the cooking oil in a heavy-based casserole over a medium-high heat.
+Heat half the cooking oil in a heavy-based casserole over a high heat.
 When a few drops of water sizzle and evaporate upon contact with the pan, add the chicken.
-Sear the chicken in 2-3 batches until browned all over with a caramelised crust – about 4-5 minutes a batch.
+Sear the chicken in 2-3 batches until golden all over with a caramelised crust – about 3-4 minutes a batch.
 Add more cooking oil when necessary.
 Do not overcrowd the pan, as this will cause the chicken to stew rather than brown.
 Transfer the browned chicken to a bowl.

 - Fry the onion & spices.
 Add the onion, salt and remaining cooking oil.
 Cook until the onion is lightly browned, stirring occasionally – about 8 minutes.